open-policy-agent/opa/docs/content/misc-disk.md

 To figure out suboptimal partitioning, please have a look at the exposed metrics.

+OPA stores some internal values (such as bundle metadata) in the data store, under `/system`.
+Partitions for that part of the data store are managed by OPA, and providing any overlapping partitions in the config will raise an error.

 ## Metrics

 Using the [REST API](../rest-api/), you can include the `?metrics` query string